zackbradys/rancher-effortless/README.md

 ## Watch the Video

-If you would rather follow this guide with an awesome video... please click below!
+If you would rather follow this guide with an awesome video... please click below (https://youtu.be/P65r2ODNlTg)!

 [![rancher-effortless-youtube-video](images/rancher-effortless-youtube.png)](https://youtu.be/P65r2ODNlTg)

 ## Infrastructure
 For this deployment, we need three linux servers to be able to get everything up and running.
 I will be using three virtualized Rocky Linux 9.1 servers, provisioned by [Rancher Harvester](https://harvesterhci.io).
 Any linux distribution should work perfectly fine, as long as there is network connectivity.
 Here's a list of our [supported operating systems](https://docs.rke2.io/install/requirements#operating-systems).
 In order to configure these servers for Rancher, we will need these servers to be internet connected and accessible from your local device via `ssh`.

-If you would like to see my guide for an airgapped/offline installation, please check out my guide [here](https://github.com/zackbradys/rancher-airgap).
-If you would like to see a great Reference Architecture, please check out my co-workers guide [here](https://github.com/clemenko/rancher-ref-arch).
-Thank you [@clemenko](https://github.com/clemenko)!

 Here's an overview the architecture that we will be using for this deployment guide: